XML | SQL Server Interview Questions

 Update (U)

-Used on resources that can be updated.
-Prevents a common form of deadlock that occurs when multiple sessions are reading, locking, and potentially updating resources later.
+on resources that can be updated.
+Prevents a common form of deadlock

 Exclusive (X)

-Used for data-modification operations, such as INSERT, UPDATE, or DELETE.
-Ensures that multiple updates cannot be made to the same resource at the same time.
+Ensures that multiple updates cannot be made to the same resource at

 Intent

-Used to establish a lock hierarchy.
-The types of intent locks are: intent shared (IS), intent exclusive (IX), and shared with intent exclusive (SIX).
+to establish a lock hierarchy.
+The types of intent locks are: intent

 Schema

-Used when an operation dependent on the schema of a table is executing.
-The types of schema locks are: schema modification (Sch-M) and schema stability (Sch-S).
+when an operation dependent on the schema of a table is executing.

 Bulk Update (BU)